Ximene – The Most Dangerous Woman in the World

-It is a world rich in contrasts, an amalgam of adventure, romance and danger.
 It is a world of great opportunity for those with courage and vision, but a world in which the cost of failure is often a brutally violent death.
+Ximene and John have no choice.
+They must learn the skills needed to protect the people of Occitan though they are surrounded by treachery and violence.